WebAssembly/website/news/2025-03-27-spectec/index.md

 Generating (algorithmic) natural language prose from a (declarative) mathematical specification is novel ground.
 But here are several more goodies hidden in this diagram.

-For one, the prose to be generated is internally represented by an AST called the “algorithmic language” (AL).
+For one, the prose to be generated is internally represented by an AST called the "algorithmic language" (AL).
 And because that is algorithmic, we can actually execute it.
-That is what the meta interpreter does: it takes the description of Wasm’s execution semantics expressed in SpecTec and can “run” that, e.g., on an actual Wasm module.
+That is what the meta interpreter does: it takes the description of Wasm’s execution semantics expressed in SpecTec and can "run" that, e.g., on an actual Wasm module.
 That way, we can feed the Wasm test suite to it, and indeed, all applicable tests pass!